Look after your vehicle

 Allow plenty of time to complete your journey.

 Listen to the travel news to find out about local congestion or roadworks.
-View live traffic information for highways agency roads (opens in a new window).
+View live traffic information for National Highways roads (opens in a new window).

 Always wear a seatbelt

 You’re twice as likely to die in a crash if you don't wear a seat belt.
 Wear your seatbelt and make sure that your passengers do too.
 The law says you must wear a seatbelt where one is fitted.

 Under-12s should use the correct type of child car seat for their weight and height.
 Read more about child car seats (opens in a new window).

 Switch off your mobile

 You’re four times more likely to crash if you use a mobile while driving and your reaction times are likely to be 30 per cent worse than someone who is driving at the legal alcohol limit.

 using a hand-held mobile phone, smartphone or palm-top computer

 using any kind of electronic device to access the internet or to send or receive messages or images